bahbbc/bahbbc.github.io/_posts/2015-7-4-Discovering-RemarkJs.md

 If you want to know more about it check those liks:

-- The github repo already mentioned above;
+- The [github repo](https://github.com/gnab/remark) already mentioned above;
-- The remark presentation also mentioned :stuck_out_tongue_closed_eyes:
+- The [remark presentation](http://gnab.github.io/remark/#1) also mentioned :stuck_out_tongue_closed_eyes:
 - The [wiki](https://github.com/gnab/remark/wiki) (didn't mentioned that!)

 Since I just made an introduction to remark, I'll try to make another post when I finished a slide using remark with a step-by-step tutorial, but If I can't, you already have a teste on how easy this is. :wink:

+If you are curious about RGSoC :heart: check out in [here](http://railsgirlssummerofcode.org/) I'm really excited because I am coaching the Alpha Ruby team \o/ Check out what we are doing [here](https://teams.railsgirlssummerofcode.org/teams/83)